MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M07L01_PVA.md

 1. Review the trigger phrases for this topic.

-1. You should a message node followed by a question node that uses a custom entity called WaterHelp for choices.
+1. You should see a message node followed by a question node that uses a custom entity called WaterHelp for choices.
 Note that the response is saved in a variable.

 1. Select **Topics** and then click on the **Air** topic to open the authoring canvas.

 1. Review the trigger phrases for this topic.

-1. You should a message node followed by an action node that calls a Power Automate cloud flow.
+1. You should see a message node followed by an action node that calls a Power Automate cloud flow.

 1. The list of project returned by the flow is stored in a variable that is shown in another message node.

 1. Click on **View flow details**.

-1. Click **Edit** the flow** and review the actions in the flow.
+1. Click **Edit** at the top of the flow and review the actions in the flow.

 1. Close the flow editor.